ranjanistic/schemester/README.md

 You can run this command anytime to update any of your configuration keys.

+**IMPORTANT: After config.json is generated, follow [.sample.env](.sample.env) to create environment variables by copying them from the config.json, for the project, for production environment, or wherever you'll need them.
+Then, use ```npm run config``` to autogenerate config.json from your environment variables, effectively in production environment.
+This command won't work in other environments.**

 ### Local MongoDB database

+Make sure you've MongoDB server running at localhost:27017.

 See [contribution guidelines](/CONTRIBUTING.md#fulfiling-requirements).